karen portrait circle

 The Japanese Tea Garden Menu

 The Japanese Tea Garden menu has changed again; this time it has shrunk quite a bit from the bountiful menu previously available.
-No more sushi (except on weekends)!
-And no more tea and crackers/cookies combos that have been a staple for decades: strictly a la carte for that now, and much pricier, too.

-Relaxing at the Tea House
+People relaxing at Japanese Tea House counter

 I've listed some specific menu items, along with the prices, to give you an idea of what's available and how much it costs.
 Naturally, this is subject to change.